ripkenwalker/ChordCandyRepo/README.md

 which clones the repository on your machine.

-Next, navigate to the Tone.js submodule directory on your machine:
+Next, navigate to the Tone.js submodule directory inside the <code>ChordCandyRepo</code> folder on your machine:

 ```
 cd Chord_Candy/static/keyboard/Tone.js